rsdoiel/BlogIt/blogit.1.md

 # CONFIGURATION

-BlogIt will look for a "BlogIt.yaml" file in the current directory of where BlogIt is being executed.
+blogit will look for a "blogit.yaml" file in the current directory of where blogit is being executed.
 The file's YAML provides minimum front matter default values.
-To apply the defaults from BlogIt.yaml you use the apply action.
+To apply the defaults from blogit.yaml you use the apply action.

 # EXAMPLES